r-walsh/guidehub/guide/partOne.md

-## Step One: Installing dependencies, creating file structure, configuring Babel and Webpack.
+## Step One: Installing dependencies, creating file structure, configuring Webpack.

 ### Installing dependencies.
 To begin, create a new folder (mine will be named 'guidehub') and `cd` into that folder.
 Once inside run an `npm init -y` command to create your package.json.
 Though I won't be covering Git in this tutorial, I highly recommend running `git init` and committing and pushing regularly.